-As of December 31, 2019, FAGE USA was wholly owned by FAGE USA Holdings, Inc., which in turn was wholly owned by FAGE International.
-On January 15, 2020, FAGE USA Holdings, Inc. merged with and into FAGE USA.
+FAGE USA is wholly owned by FAGE International (on January 15, 2020, FAGE USA Holdings, Inc. merged with and into FAGE USA).

 RELATED PARTY TRANSACTIONS

 Transactions with Family-Owned Companies

 The beneficial owners of FAGE International, Messrs.
 Ioannis and Kyriakos Filippou, and members of their respective families (including Messrs.
 Athanassios Filippou, Athanassios-Kyros Filippou and Dimitrios Filippou) own interests, directly and indirectly, in several companies.
 We purchase goods and services from certain of such companies in the ordinary course of our business.
 We believe that in each case the terms of such transactions are comparable to those that would be attainable by us in the ordinary course of business from unaffiliated third parties under similar circumstances.
 The following briefly describes the material transactions between such companies.